 It is a major College responsibility to recruit and hire faculty to meet the needs of new programs or positions, to meet the needs of changing curricula, and to replace retiring or resigning personnel.
+The number of full-time faculty members in the four Divisions of the College are maintained to ensure the quality and integrity of the various academic programs offered.
+When faculty vacancies occur new faculty members are hired based on the ongoing, strategic, changing, and mission-driven needs of the College as a whole.
+Replacement faculty are hired based on the overall needs of the College, as opposed to specific Division vacancies that may occur.
 Every effort is made to employ the best qualified individual who meets the professional qualifications outlined in the criteria of the Commission on Colleges of the Southern Association of Colleges and Schools.
 Prior teaching experience is always desirable.
 Faculty and staff recruitment proceeds without regard to race, color, creed or gender.
 Sources for faculty recruitment (teaching and administrative) include, but are not limited to, the following: the University System Applicant Clearinghouse, The Chronicle of Higher Education, local newspapers, college and university placement offices, professors, deans, and professional organizations.